-Prior to the review, however, there had been moves to unionise foster carers and (as yet unsuccessfully) to seek worker or employee status (Bullock v Norfolk County Council EAT/0230/10; National Union of Professional Foster Carers (NUPFC) v Independent Workers of Great Britain (IWGB) and Others UKEAT/0285/17/RN).
+Prior to the review, however, there had been moves to unionise foster carers and (as yet unsuccessfully) to seek worker or employee status (Bullock v Norfolk County Council EAT/0230/10; National Union of Professional Foster Carers (NUPFC) v IWGB and Others UKEAT/0285/17/RN).
 As explained below, these efforts proved significant within the review.